apioo/psx/doc/concept/table.rst

         }
     }

-Inside an controller you could use the table class in order to get all comment entries
+Inside a controller you could use the table class in order to get all comment entries

 .. code-block:: php